g00glen00b/dimitri.codes/content/posts/2021/2021-09-14-bundling-react-spring-boot/index.md

 And finally, even if our approach doesn't end up to be the right solution, refactoring it won't be difficult.

 If you're interested in a complete example, you can find one on [GitHub](https://github.com/g00glen00b/medication-assistant).
+This project was originally written with Spring Boot + React but I later refactored it to Spring Boot + Angular.
+The principles behind it are still the same though.